-Now that warmer weather is upon us, craft beer is the best excuse to wet your beak while the sun’s out (or below the horizon, we’re not fussy).
+Now that colder weather is upon us, craft beer is the best excuse to wet your beak and warm up while the sun’s out (or below the horizon, we’re not fussy).
 That's why we’ve rounded up the best craft beer breweries in metro Melbourne to save you a hot second on Google this Friday afternoon.

 Nestled in the thriving metropolis of up-and-coming Abbotsford is quaint hop hotspot, Moon Dog Craft Brewery.
 At any one time, they’ll have ten different beers on tap, loaded bases brewing in their pizza van and even weddings going down inside the venue.
 They pride themselves on brewing their beer with adventure and innovation and producing something ‘fun’ that just tastes bloody delicious.
 The biggest news to come out of the brewery recently is that they’ve just dropped a craft beer called the Cake Hole Black Forest Stout.
 Plus if you head over on a Thursday at 7 pm or Saturday afternoon at 2:30 pm, they’ll take you on an exclusive guided tour of the brewery.